mattyyeung/mattyyeung.github.io/_posts/2023-01-10-greenforecast-energy-details.md

 It's Complicated, but yes.

 Currently, the vast majority of electricity that is generated is "used" in less than a second.
 This will remain true until we have (HEAPS) more battery and pumped storage.
-It makes intuitive sense that the Greenness of your electricity is calculated from whatever power plants are generating right now.
+Based on this alone, it makes intuitive sense that the Greenness of your electricity is calculated from whatever power plants are generating right now.

-But if someone moves their consumption from a 'dirty' time to a 'clean' time, does that _cause_ the total production of green energy to increase?
-In the short term, generally not\*: more people share the same amount of green energy.
+But let's go a little deeper: if someone moves their consumption from a 'dirty' time to a 'clean' time, does that _cause_ the total production of green energy to increase?
+In the short term, generally not[\*]: more people share the same amount of green energy.
 But in the long term, moving our consumption to times of high Greenness _does_ enable more green power plants to be built: money that would otherwise be needed for expensive batteries (or rapid-response gas turbines) is spent on cheap wind and solar.
 Indeed, there are already areas where it is less profitable to add wind/solar because of excess capacity.

 Put another way, if everybody magically decided to schedule their big loads (eg heating/cooling, EV charging) during times of high Greenness, our transition to 100% renewables would be faster and our electricity bills cheaper.

-\*To explain "generally not" above: *Wind, solar and hydro typically generate regardless of demand; if usage increases or decreases, they rarely change output, because their fuel is free.
+[\*]To explain "generally not" above: *Wind, solar and hydro typically generate regardless of demand; if usage increases or decreases, they rarely change output, because their fuel is free.
 (Hydro does respond to demand changes in the short-term, but ultimately the total amount of water available is non-negotiable).
-This leaves only gas that responds to changes in demand, which means moving consumption from one time to another simply changes _when_ some gas turbine runs, not how much.*
+This leaves only gas/coal that responds to changes in demand, which means moving consumption from one time to another simply changes _when_ some gas turbine runs, not how much.*

-*Now, there is an exception to this: when there is very high Greenness, excess supply (high wind and sun) the price goes negative.
-Here, solar and wind plants will reduce their output to avoid excess supply causing problems in the grid.
-Moving consumption to these times would indeed enable higher renewable generation.
+*But there is a growing exception to this: when there is very high Greenness, excess supply (high wind and sun) the price goes negative.
+Here, solar and wind plants will reduce their output to avoid excess supply causing problems in the grid ('curtailment').
+Moving consumption to these times enables higher renewable generation immediately, without even needing to consider the long-term impacts noted above.
 Currently, this happens only on occasional days in SA during spring/summer, but will increase in prevalence in coming years.*

 ### What about WA?
 NT?